ssilverm/mfo-static-website/_exhibits/2022-the-dragons-horde.md

 website: "Snookdragon.com"
 maker:
   name: "Cid Snook"
-  description: "Welcome to The Dragonâ€™s Horde!
+  description: "Welcome to The Dragon’s Horde!
 An army of handmade dragons, fantasy creatures, and accessories specially and lovingly crafted by hand.

 The process starts by designing on paper, then sculpting in clay, making a mold with silicone, casting in resin and hand painting."
   image-primary: /assets/images/exhibit-images/22-71-maker-the-dragons-horde-dragonhordelogostarrysky-medium.jpg
   website: http://www.snookdragon.com